What Is a 501(c)(6) Membership Based Nonprofit?

 Just like charitable organizations, business associations will need to make everything public.
-These include your tax-exempt determination letter, your tax forms, your IRS application and supporting documents.
+These include your tax-exempt determination letter, your tax forms (Form 990), your IRS application, and supporting documents.
 Be prepared to provide these documents to anyone who asks for them.
 Consider posting them online when possible.

 Nonprofit organizations, besides not making a profit, also must make sure that no one individual or shareholder benefits financially from the organization’s income.
 All net proceeds must be used for the purposes of the organization, such as serving its members’ interests.

 Members of 501(c)(6) organizations must have a common business interest, and the organization must promote the welfare of that interest, not engage in the business itself.
 So a group of realtors would support favorable business conditions for their profession, not sell real estate itself.

 A nonprofit business group may accept unlimited contributions from corporations, individuals, and labor unions without disclosing names or amounts of specific donations.
 However, contributions are not tax-deductible for an individual’s tax return.
 Donations may be deductible as business expenses.
 Members should pay dues to the organization, and those dues are usually considered business expenses and thus can be deducted.